Tales of Hulan River: Background

 The first time this novel was formulated could be traced back to 1936 when Xiao Hong was still in Japan, and she started writing it in 1937 in Wuhan before she moved to Chongqing.
 However, as the Second Sino-Japanese War spread to Chongqing, Xiao Hong was forced to flee again and in 1940 with Duanmu Hongliang (端木蕻良), they went to Hong Kong, a British colony at that time.
 After fleeing between several cities across China, it is in Hong Kong where Xiao Hong was extremely far away from her birthplace in Northeast China that she accomplished her last novel Tales of Hulan River to reminisce the hometown she might never have a chance to go back to.

 At that time when Xiao Hong was writing Tales of Hulan River, the majority of Chinese writers devoted themselves to wartime literature to struggle against the Japanese invaders, hence most of their works have shifted from the realm of art to the genre of propaganda.
 However, Xiao Hong still pursued her unique writing style and persisted in composing truly artistic and philosophical literature.
 This novel is considered to be an autobiographical work in remembrance of Xiao Hong's childhood in Manchuria, where her own experience was thought to be indirectly revealed by stories of the characters surrounding the narrator.
 The whole book is mostly built upon fact but there are also other opinions that fact and fiction are mixed within the whole story.

 Plot and characters

-This novel is marked with the characteristics that there is no single threat and central figure throughout the seven chapters.
+This novel is marked with the characteristics that there is no single thread and central figure throughout the seven chapters.
 Instead, each fragmented chapter is drawn together based on the same space-time dimension and through the eye of the child narrator who comes on stage in chapter 3.
 A camera-like scene full of immersive details is consummately presented by the author.